 How to increase your VantageScore

-Your credit score is very important in every financial situation of your life.
-Not only that lenders use your VantageScore to assess your creditworthiness, but some landlords also use it to decide whether they can take you as a tenant or not.
+Your credit score is critical in every financial situation of your life.
+Lenders use your VantageScore to assess your creditworthiness, and some landlords also use it to decide whether they can take you as a tenant.
 Some companies also use your VantageScore or FICO score to give you a job or reject your application.
 This is why you must do whatever you can to keep your credit healthy and increase your score.

-The following are tips you can use to boost your VantageScore.
+The following are tips you can use to raise your VantageScore.

 - Make your payments on time